charley-dixon/dollar-game/README.md

 To the people who say that baseball is boring, I say you just haven't found a way to make it fun to watch yet.
 This is a game that my friend taught me in the stands of a Colorado Rockies baseball game, and I believe that is where it is truly meant to be played.
 However, as I wrapped my head around the logic of the game I thought it would make a great programming project so here we are.

-Admittedly, this game does require that its participants understand the fundamental definitions and gameplay of a baseball game.
+Admittedly, this game does require that its participants understand some of the basic rules and definitions of baseball.
 For anyone who may be unfamiliar with the sport of baseball, I encourage you to [watch this 3 minute video](https://youtu.be/skOsApsF0jQ) before reading further.

 ## Game Setup